Procedures for Degree Revocation

 - Brief summary of the circumstances or possible violation(s) of University policy that may be deemed to invalidate the degree or credential;

-- Reminder that the degree or other academic degree holder's degree should not be deemed invalid and/or recommended for revocation unless there exists clear and convincing evidence of a circumstance that warrants such action. „Clear and convincing' evidence requires that the evidence presented by the Provost or his/her designee must convince the Panel that it is substantially more likely than not that the degree or other academic credential has not been properly conferred and/or resulted from error, mistake, fraud, negligence or intentional or unintentional wrongdoing;
+- Reminder that the degree or other academic degree holder's degree should not be deemed invalid and/or recommended for revocation unless there exists clear and convincing evidence of a circumstance that warrants such action.
+'Clear and convincing' evidence requires that the evidence presented by the Provost or the Provost's designee must convince the Panel that it is substantially more likely than not that the degree or other academic credential has not been properly conferred and/or resulted from error, mistake, fraud, negligence or intentional or unintentional wrongdoing;

 - Reminder that the hearing, but not the deliberation, will be recorded;